 Presenting the findings and recommendations of the Report, Anna D’ADDIO and Francesca ENDUIZZI, experts, UNESCO, said that for educational inclusion to be successful, authorities and the community must give educational leaders all the support they need.
 This must be materialized by increasing human resource support for pupils with special needs; initiating inclusive practices throughout the community; providing specialized training; improving infrastructure and accessibility.
 All these efforts must be accompanied by effective monitoring, which will ensure the sustainability of change as well as continuous focus on inclusive values.

-The event presented some successful practices, recognized at national and international level, promoted by Vera BALAN, headmistress of the “Petre Ștefănucă” Theoretical High School in Ialoveni, and Pavel CERBUȘCĂ, headmaster of the “Aristotel” Theoretical High School in Chisinau.
+During the event were presented some successful practices, recognized at national and international level, promoted by Vera BALAN, director of the “Petre Ștefănucă” Theoretical High School in Ialoveni, and Pavel CERBUȘCĂ, director of the “Aristotel” Theoretical High School in Chișinău.

-Finally, in a constructive discussion, the participants of the event shared their views on the successes achieved in the field, but also on the problems that still persist in schools in terms of the perception and de facto implementation of inclusion and its impact on children’s well-being.
+Finally, during a constructive discussion, the participants of the event presented their opinions on the successes achieved in the field, but also on the problems that still persist in schools regarding the perception and de facto implementation of inclusion, as well as its impact on the well-being of children.

-The EDUCATION 2024/25 GLOBAL EDUCATION MONITORING REPORT “Leading for inclusion: new regional report on the countries of Central and Eastern Europe, Caucasus and Central Asia” was produced in partnership with the Network of Education Policy Centers (NEPC), of which C.E.
-PRO DIDACTICA, directly involved in the data collection for the Republic of Moldova and in the elaboration of the Country Case Study.
+The EDUCATION 2024/25 GLOBAL EDUCATION MONITORING REPORT “Lead for inclusion: the new regional report on the countries of Central and Eastern Europe, Caucasus and Central Asia” was produced in partnership with the Network of Education Policy Centers (NEPC), of which C.E.
+PRO DIDACTICA, directly involved in the data collection for the Republic of Moldova and in the elaboration of the Country Case Study:

-The report provides a comparative analysis of leading practices in inclusive education, based on in-depth studies and perspectives of education systems in 8 countries: the Republic of Moldova, Albania, Bosnia and Herzegovina, Estonia, Georgia, Kyrgyzstan, Poland, Slovenia and Bosnia and Herzegovina.
+The report provides a comparative analysis of leading practices in inclusive education, based on in-depth studies and perspectives of education systems in 8 countries: Republic of Moldova, Albania, Bosnia and Herzegovina, Estonia, Georgia, Kyrgyzstan, Poland, Slovenia and Albania.
 It provides recommendations to governments and stakeholders to promote inclusion and achieve Sustainable Development Goal 4: Quality education throughout the region.